pmikstacki/bsharp/docs/syntax/formatter.md

 ## Overview

-The formatter combines AST-driven emitters with normalization passes to produce consistent, readable C# source code.
+The formatter is an AST-driven emitter that produces the final C# text directly.
+There is no post-processing pass (no normalize_text): the output is exactly what emitters write.

 - Core types:
   - `Formatter`